rainruse/cwmp-logger/README.md

 4. Nginx makes it easy to reconfigure network interface bindings, URIs, authentication, or TLS without having to edit code.

+5. There's no point in over-engineering a debugging tool it.
+A modest solution for a modest need is fine here.

 ## Debian Setup